LiaoU3/LiaoU3/README.md

 ## About me
 Hello everyone, I am Vincent, an Algorithm Engineer in Tyrafos Co., LTD.
-I'm now focusing on the design of Image Processing such as Comuper Vision.
+I'm now focusing on the design of Image Processing such as Computer Vision.
 I love challenges which make me stronger.
 As an Engineer, I find the problem, I face the problem, and I solve the problem.